Kitchen Remodel Permit Guide: What Requires a Permit in the Bay Area?

 Typical Permit Costs

 Permit fees vary by city and project scope.
-The table below provides a general overview of what Bay Area homeowners can expect to pay:
+The table below provides a general overview of what Bay Area homeowners can expect to pay in 2026:

 Project TypePermit Required?Typical Permit CostApproval Timeline